-By the third week of July, the ferocious heat of early summer―dry, crackling, moisture-sucking―eased up, and the “monsoon season” of regular rain showers―some brief and weak, others sustained and powerful―commenced, typically in the form of local, convective thunderstorms.
+By the third week of July, the ferocious heat of early summer in the Mesilla Valley eased up, and the “monsoon season” of regular rain showers, some brief and weak, others sustained and powerful, commenced, typically in the form of local, convective thunderstorms.

-From our property, I often viewed several storms patrolling various sectors of the vast valley at once, wreaking havoc.
-If our house was in the bull’s eye of a storm approaching, say, from the south, the north wall of the house would often be coated with flies presumably seeking shelter.
+From our property, I often viewed several storms patrolling various sectors of the vast Valley at once, wreaking havoc.
+If our house was in the bull’s eye of a storm approaching, say, from the south, the north wall of the house was often coated with flies presumably seeking shelter.

 Most of the storms that began in the afternoon ended by evening.
-Some, however, extended into the night or began in the night, their lightning offering dazzling displays near and far, often in eerie silence.
+Some, however, occurred in the night, their lightning offering dazzling displays near and far, often in eerie silence.

-In the storms’ wake, the valley filled with the cloying, tarry odor of wet creosote.
+In a heavy storm’s wake, the Valley filled with the cloying, tarry odor of wet creosote.
 At sunrise after a stormy night, Anthony often looked like a summer morning in Connecticut: fogbanks, puddles everywhere, and our lawns, such as they were, greening before our eyes.

 Monsoons coupled with flood irrigation taught us two things.
 First, mosquitoes occur in the desert providing there is enough standing water, which there was with such a pairing.
 Thus, come August, pleasant evenings on our patio and portal were no more as clouds of insects sought blood.